xinz/chinese_name/README.md

 ## Usage

-We use pattern match to find the match surname or others in the pre-compiled modules, here are some examples:
+We use pattern match to find the matched surname or others in the pre-compiled modules, here are some examples:

 ```
 iex(1)> ChineseName.surname("李四")